isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 - Foreign travellers who enter Singapore with a valid Air Travel Pass; and
 - Singapore residents and Long-Term Pass holders (with Approval Letter of Entry) who spent at least 14 days prior to arriving from Australia (excluding Victoria State), Brunei Darussalam, New Zealand or Vietnam.

+You can visit <https://go.gov.sg/govsg-shn> for more information on SHN.
+Travellers that are serving their SHN are not allowed to leave their place of residence or SDF for the duration of the SHN period.

 For those with extenuating circumstances, such as medical conditions or mobility issues that make it difficult for them to stay at their own accommodation or at an SHN Dedicated Facility (SDF), they should provide the details in this form at <https://go.gov.sg/shnhotelneeds>.

-For SHN-related enquiries or assistance, you may contact the SHN Helpline at 6812 5555.

-Please visit <https://go.gov.sg/govsg-shn> for more information on SHN.
-Travellers that are serving their SHN are not allowed to leave their place of residence or SDF for the duration of the SHN period.

 View a video below on SHN requirements and click here for a health advisory for persons placed on SHN.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6cgI5bfHpQ4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+For SHN-related enquiries or assistance, you may contact the SHN Helpline at 6812 5555.

-## COVID-19 Swab Test
+### COVID-19 Swab Test

 Before the end of SHN, all travellers will be scheduled to take a COVID-19 swab test at a designated community testing facility.
 Children aged 12 or younger (in that calendar year) need not take a COVID-19 swab test unless their close contacts are found to be COVID-19 positive.